Manish210103/Nexus-AI/README.md

+# NEXUS AI 🤖👋

-# MERN Chat Bot Application with Gemini API
+## MERN Chat Bot Application with Gemini API

 This is a full-stack web application built with the MERN (MongoDB, Express, React, Node.js) stack.
 It utilizes the Gemini API for chat bot functionality.